 Direct deposit is commonly used for recurring payments such as payroll, government benefits, and tax refunds.
 It’s a convenient and secure way to receive payments, as the funds are deposited directly into the recipient’s account without needing a physical check.
 There are typically minimal to no fees for receiving a direct deposit, and banks don’t usually set limits on deposit amounts.

 Direct deposit operates via the ACH network, an electronic bank-to-bank payment system in the US.
-When payers opt for direct deposit, they instruct their bank or money transfer provider to electronically send money through the directly into the recipient’s bank account.
+When payers opt for direct deposit, they instruct their bank or money transfer provider to electronically send money through the ACH network directly into the recipient’s bank account.

 Direct deposit vs. wire transfer